marcus67/little_brother/WEB_FRONTEND_MANUAL.md

 ![Admin-Level-1](doc/admin-level-1.png)

 The second level can be opened by clicking on the name of a user.
 It will show the active restrictions of the current day and the next seven days of the selected user.
-The column "Context" denotes which ruleset is active on the respective day.
+The column "Context" denotes which rule set is active on the respective day.
 The entries are sorted by the start time in ascending order with the current day at the top.

 ![Admin-Level-2](doc/admin-level-2.png)

 The third level can be opened by clicking on a day row.
-It will show input fields to override the default restrictions of the active ruleset of the selected day.
+It will show input fields to override the default restrictions of the active rule set of the selected day.

 ![Admin-Level-3](doc/admin-level-3.png)